parallel-constitution/parallel-constitution.github.io/faq.md

 Ultimately there may be several hundred (more?) documents available.
 Every clause in the baic list will be linked to the equivalent cluse inthe various documents.

-It should be possible to crowdsource the addition of new documents.
+It should be possible to crowd source the addition of new documents.

 The proces of parsing a fresh document should be fairly straightfoward one the details of the basic list have been established.
 Such an effort may lend itself to AI.